-The 10 industry sectors in Table 2-3 account for 80% of the total employed persons over the age of 15 in the Northern region.
+The 10 industry sectors in Table 2-3 account for 80% of the total employed persons over the age of 15 in the North West region.
 Sectors showing large differences to Tasmania as a whole are highlighted.
-The other sectors showed proportionately little difference between the Northern region and Tasmania as a whole.
-However, when considering different Council areas in the Northern region, the percentage of the workforce that work in the agriculture sector varies greatly across the Councils.
-Table 2-4 shows the percentage of the workforce employed in the agriculture sector across the Northern Councils, while Table 2-5 shows approximate number of people employed in each sub-category of agriculture.
+The remaining sectors showed proportionately little difference between the North West region and Tasmania as a whole.
+However, when considering different Council areas in the North West region, the percentage of the workforce that work in the agriculture sector varies greatly across the Councils.

+Table 2-4 shows the percentage of the workforce employed in the agriculture sector across the Councils of the North West region, while Table 2-5 shows approximate number of people employed in each subcategory of agriculture.